-Command & Conquer: Red Alert to the original Command & Conquer.
-Red Alert actually doesn't quite have the same engine, and the gameplay is slightly different, but in terms of overall appearance it practically looks just like its predecessor, especially once the original was ported to Red Alert's engine for the Win95 and console ports.
+- Command & Conquer: Red Alert to the original Command & Conquer.
+Red Alert actually doesn't quite have the same engine (for starters, it stores unit statistics in a text file instead of hard-coding them in the executable), and the gameplay is slightly different, but in terms of overall appearance it practically looks just like its predecessor, especially once the original was ported to Red Alert's engine for the Win95 and console ports.

-The two stand-alone expansion packs to Earth 2150: The Moon Project and Lost Souls.
-All they add are new mission and a few new units.
+- The two stand-alone expansion packs to Earth 2150: The Moon Project and Lost Souls.
+All they add are new missions and a few new units.
 That's it.

-Haegemonia: Legions of Iron had a stand-alone expansion pack called The Solon Heritage.
-You'd think that, just based on the name, it would feature a storyline devoted to the titular Benevolent Precursors.
+- Haegemonia: Legions of Iron has a stand-alone expansion pack called The Solon Heritage.
+You'd think that, just based on the name, it would feature a storyline devoted to the eponymous Benevolent Precursors.
 Nope, the expansion doesn't even have a campaign.
-Instead, it add more maps, a few new ship types, a few buildings, a few techs, and the ability to make locked-down space stations move again.
-Needless to say, it was hated by fans of the original.
+Instead, it adds more maps, a few new ship types, a few buildings, a few techs, and the ability to make locked-down space stations move again.
+Needless to say, it receives a lot of hate from fans of the original.

-While Warlords Battlecry is a very different game from its predecessor, Warlords, the three games in the Battlecry series were essentially exactly the same but with new storylines and a few new playable races.
+- While Warlords Battlecry is a very different game from its predecessor, Warlords, the three games in the Battlecry series are essentially exactly the same but with new storylines and a few new playable races.

-The Guitar Hero franchise has seen at least minimal improvements between major releases, such as an improved hammer-on and pull-off system, practice mode and co-operative gameplay between the first two Guitar Hero titles.
-Rocks the 80s, rushed out-the-door to meet the publishers' demands, featured only a modest facelift and new tracklist, and then the series was handed over to Neversoft and Activision... who started to apply this trope in full, starting with the release of Guitar Hero: Aerosmith.
-World Tour added full band gameplay (mostly to compete with Rock Band), and then even more band games were commissioned such as Guitar Hero: Metallica and Guitar Hero: Van Halen, not to mention the DS versions with the awkward "Guitar Grip" peripheral that plugged into the GBA slot.
-The entire franchise more or less reached its culmination of stagnation with Guitar Hero: Smash Hits, featuring nothing but remade versions of tracks from past Guitar Hero games, and Band Hero, with a new facelift and tracklist geared specifically towards the teenie bopper crowd with hard-hitting guitar classics such as "YMCA" and "Wannabe".
-Thankfully, they seem to have learned their lesson due to progressively weaker sales and reception, culminating in Van Halen flying completely under everyone's radar because the series had saturated the market so much, and most of the people who played the game got it for free with a code from Guitar Hero 5.
+- The Guitar Hero franchise has seen at least minimal improvements between major releases, such as an improved hammer-on and pull-off system, practice mode and co-operative gameplay between the first two Guitar Hero titles.
+Rocks the 80s, rushed out the door to meet the publishers' demands, features only a modest facelift and new tracklist, and then the series was handed over to Neversoft and Activision... who started to apply this trope in full, starting with the release of Guitar Hero: Aerosmith.
+World Tour adds full band gameplay (mostly to compete with Rock Band), and then even more band games were commissioned such as Guitar Hero: Metallica and Guitar Hero: Van Halen, and the DS versions with the awkward "Guitar Grip" peripheral that plugs into the GBA slot.
+The entire franchise more or less reached its culmination of stagnation with Guitar Hero: Smash Hits, featuring nothing but remade versions of tracks from past Guitar Hero games, and Band Hero, with a new facelift and tracklist geared specifically towards the teenybopper crowd with guitar classics such as "YMCA" and "Wannabe".
+Thankfully, they eventually learned their lesson due to progressively weaker sales and reception, culminating in Van Halen flying completely under everyone's radar because the series had saturated the market so much.
+Most of the people who played the game got it for free with a code from Guitar Hero 5.

-- Lego Rock Band and The Beatles: Rock Band fall into this too, though The Beatles version is very thematically different (if gameplay identical, although it did add three-part vocal harmonies).
-Rock Band Unplugged and the Nintendo DS version of Lego Rock Band are not considered one, being s Spiritual Successor to Amplitude instead.
+- Lego Rock Band and The Beatles: Rock Band fall into this too, though the Beatles version is very thematically different (if gameplay identical, although it does add three-part vocal harmonies).
+Rock Band Unplugged and the Nintendo DS version of Lego Rock Band are not considered one, being Spiritual Successors to Amplitude instead.

-Rock Band 3 seems to be circumventing this at long last, by introducing vocal harmonies from The Beatles: Rock Band, as well as a new keyboard peripheral and a more realistic 'Pro Mode'.
-Later on, Rock Band 3's price got officially dropped to around $30.
+- Rock Band 3 circumvented this at long last, by introducing vocal harmonies from The Beatles: Rock Band, as well as a new keyboard peripheral and a more realistic 'Pro Mode'.
+Later on, Rock Band 3's price was officially dropped to around $30.

-Additionally, DDR 3rd mix added the innovation of a tempo change, but it only occurred while there were no arrows on screen (in the song "Luv This Feeling").
-DDR 4th Home/DDR 5th Arcade added the innovation of a tempo-freeze with the song "Healing Vision Angelic".
-DDRMAX added the innovation of a ton of new modifiers (most notably the speed modifiers), an Oni mode, and freeze arrows.
-The home versions also occasionally added new game play modes (such as the challenges in DD R4th, the mission modes in DDR Universe, etc.)
+- Additionally, DDR 3rd Mix adds the innovation of a tempo change, but it only occurs while there are no arrows on screen (in the song "Luv This Feeling").
+DDR 4th Home/DDR 5th Arcade adds a tempo-freeze with the song "Healing Vision Angelic".
+DDRMAX adds a ton of new modifiers (most notably the speed modifiers), an Oni mode, and freeze arrows.
+The home versions also occasionally add new game play modes (such as the challenges in DDR 4th, the mission modes in DDR Universe, etc.).